eait-itig/msgtap/README.md

 # msgtap

-`msgtap` is a structured binary log format for abitrary messages.
+`msgtap` is a structured binary log format for arbitrary messages.

 ## Features